Updated: June 9, 2023.

 You can also export the overview data or save it as a PDF.

 To quickly review the issues the crawler detected, navigate to Pages w.
 Critical issues and Pages w.
-Warning Issues.
+Warning Issues

 Indexation